 As most marriage and family therapists will tell you, the best time to start marriage counseling is before you pop the question or accept a proposal!
 Investing in couple’s therapy now will likely cost less than the engagement ring, let alone the wedding.
 Devoting time and resources in preparing for the life-long part of your partnership will help you to know one another and yourself more deeply as you prepare for life after the engagement, ceremony, and reception have passed.
 As Bruk reported of one recent survey, around 20 percent of all engagements will be broken prior to the wedding.
-Adding to the financial and psychological burdens this creates, research by Stow demonstrates how broken engagements of men and women more closely approximates that of a divorce than it does to breaking off a dating relationship.
-Thus, pre-engagement counseling is ideal, yet seeking therapy at any point in a couple’s relationship can gave great benefit.
+Adding to the financial and psychological burdens this creates, research by Stow demonstrates how broken engagements of men and women more closely approximates that of divorce than it does to break off a dating relationship.
+Thus, pre-engagement counseling is ideal, yet seeking therapy at any point in a couple’s relationship can give great benefit.

 What to Expect in Couples Counseling